 Are you single?
 Is that really on the questionnaire?
 Let me see that.
 Okay, fine.
 To be honest, I’m not good at relationships (or so I’ve been told) so I’m usually single.
 And no, I’m not looking.
-I’m painfully shy, probably from some form of social anxiety disorder, and I’m almost physically incapable of approaching any woman I might be interested in.
-I also require a lot of solitude and I’ve found it’s not something most women appreciate.
-I’m kind of like a puppy that keeps running under the sofa when you try to pet it, but keeps crawling back for you to try again.
+I’m painfully shy in person, possibly from some form of social anxiety disorder, and I’m almost physically incapable of approaching any woman I might be interested in.
+I also require a lot of solitude and I’ve found it’s not something many women appreciate.
+I’m kind of like a puppy that keeps running under the sofa when you try to pet it, but also keeps crawling back for you to try again.

 I’d like to pet you.
 What did you say?

 Interesting.
 You have good taste.
 So what do you do for a living?
 Right now I’m working for the government.
 No, there’s nothing hush-hush or exciting about it.
 Just mountains of paperwork.
-I’ve had a couple of jobs over the years, but my real aim is having my own business.
+I’ve had a couple of jobs over the years, but my real aim is to eventually be my own boss.
 For the moment, any spare time I have is spent focusing my energy on my writing.

 About that.
 You’ve never shied away from the fact that you used to indulge in self-harm?
 Why shy away from it?
 I had a very difficult childhood, from an emotional point of view, and that’s something I never learnt how to process properly.
 Since I wasn’t capable of dealing with emotional pain, I channeled it into physical pain instead.
 I’m not ashamed of that.
 I learnt how to deal with it.
 It’s still a struggle, especially when I’m very stressed, but I keep busy and it’s been years since I’ve allowed myself into that place.
 If my talking about it can help someone else get over the stigma then why not?

 I understand.
 So, how long have you been writing?
-I started writing poetry around 14 or 15.
-I dabbled with short stories for a while but didn’t get into writing them seriously until I was in my early twenties.
+I started writing poetry when I was around 14 or 15.
+I dabbled with short stories for a while but didn’t get into writing them seriously until my early twenties.

 Which do you prefer?
 The stories or the poetry?
 Hmm.
 You know, they’re almost worlds apart.
 The short stories I write are a chance to transform into someone else, whether it’s the average person getting lucky in love or a mythical creature.
 To do it well, I have to put myself into their shoes.
 The poetry is more…well…me.
 It’s an outpouring of whatever emotion I’m feeling at that moment.